Linaro/lava/doc/v2/installing_on_debian.rst

 .. _jessie-backports: http://backports.debian.org/

-You can track the versions of LAVA packages in the various Debian and Ubuntu suites by following links from the Debian package trackers for `lava-dispatcher <https://tracker.debian.org/pkg/lava-dispatcher>`_ and `lava-server <https://tracker.debian.org/pkg/lava-server>`_.
+You can track the versions of LAVA packages in the various Debian by following links from the Debian package trackers for `lava-dispatcher <https://tracker.debian.org/pkg/lava-dispatcher>`_ and `lava-server <https://tracker.debian.org/pkg/lava-server>`_.